Our signature experiences

 Rome has grander museums and more famous ones.
 But none quite like this: a hilltop collection that was already centuries old when the Louvre opened its doors, holding emperors in marble so lifelike they seem mid-sentence, ancient gods, and mosaics that have outlasted every civilization that tried to replace them.

-We end on an open terrace above the Roman Forum — one of the great views in Rome, never crowded, and entirely unforgettable.
+We end on a terrace above the Roman Forum — one of the great views in Rome, never crowded, and entirely unforgettable.
 The emperors once looked down on this same panorama to remind themselves of their own power.
 The story hasn't lost any of its force.

 (This tour pairs beautifully with Ancient Rome: Colosseum & Forum for a full-day journey through the ancient city.)